wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 -   Username
 -   Email Address

-However, you’ll want to collect at least three more pieces of information to retain subscription information and define the users level within s2Member:
+However, you’ll want to collect at least three more pieces of information to retain subscription information and define the users Membership Level within s2Member:

 -   Paid Subscr.
 ID (this is the subscription ID, e.g., `I-EUAVMMPD04HF`)
 -   Paid Subscr.
 Gateway (the payment gateway associated with this subscription ID, e.g., `paypal`)